 The Cloud Ridge is a little thicker than some of the jackets in this review, boasting slightly more durable 30 denier polyester.
 It is also made of Patagonia's proprietary H2No fabric.
 We find this to be less breathable than products made with lighter weight Gore-Tex Active 3-layer fabric.
 This jacket also doesn't have pit vents, so, while this seemed like a good fit for the lighter REI Drypoint GTX jacket, it limits this jacket to colder temperatures or lower output aerobic activities.

 For the most impressive jackets in Breathability, scope out the Arc'teryx Beta SL Hybrid with its lightweight, breathable fabric plus pit vents.
-And if breathability is what matters most to you because you need a running shell, check out The North Face HyperAir GTX Trail.

 The Cloud Ridge is like a slightly burlier REI Drypoint GTX.
 These two jackets are very similar in style and price, but the Cloud Ridge is just a little heavier with its 30 denier fabric.
 If you like the simplicity of the Drypoint, our Best Buy winner, but you need something with a little more grit, the Cloud Ridge might be the answer.